-If a camp shower isn’t on the cards or it’s too cold to strip off, opt for a ‘trail shower’ and just clean your body with some compostable Wilderness Wipes.
+If a camp shower isn’t on the cards or it’s too cold to strip off, opt for a ‘trail shower’ and just clean your body with biodegradable Wilderness Wipes.

 WASHING YOUR HAIR

 When you’re moving from place to place, you don’t want a towel that takes forever and a day to dry.
 If you put a damp towel in your pack, it will make everything stink.
 If you’re packing for a backpacking trip, make sure you bring a quick-drying towel like the Pocket Towel or the almost weightless Airlite Towel.
-Remember, a light backpack is a luxury!
+Absolutely worth the couple of ounces in your pack.

 BRUSHING YOUR TEETH

-Brush your teeth as you would at home but spit it out into your rubbish bag and take that old toothpaste home with you.
+Brush your teeth as you would at home but spit it out into your trash bag and pack it out with you.
 Of course, plenty of hikers choose to just spray the toothpaste out over as wide an area as possible.
 The goal is to make sure you don’t spit out a big blob of toothpaste.

 dealing with your period

 I feel like every time I go camping, my period makes an unwelcome surprise visit.

 Before you head out into the wilderness, pick up a menstrual cup (and maybe some absorbent period underwear).
 You only need to empty the cup out twice a day and you can clean it with water.
 Empty it out into a cathole, clean the cup with soapy water and dump that water into the cathole too.
 As always, fill in your cathole before moving on.